FAQ - General

 Does it work with a Bluetooth headset or hands-free device?

-On an iPhone, yes.
+Yes.
 Although the app uses the device's microphone and speaker by default, you can switch the audio

 I see there are some Network Connection options on the Settings tab.
 How do these work?

 EchoLink for iOS has some special networking features to make it work more smoothly with different kinds of

 - Direct: With this setting, the app communicates with the Internet the same way the Windows edition